Name A Bronx Zoo Madagascar Hissing Cockroach for your Valentine

-NEW This Year: The first-ever “Roach Brooch” pin, roach sox, and artisan chocolates
+NEW This Year: The first-ever plush cockroach and/or artisan chocolates

 Seal it with a ‘hiss’ at www.bronxzoo.com/roach

-BRONX, NEW YORK – Jan.
-18, 2018 – Valentine’s Day is right around the corner and there is only one gift that will last forever.
-The Bronx Zoo has brought back the Name-a-Roach program – a light-hearted way to make sure your loved one knows your feelings will last a lifetime.
+NEW YORK – Jan.
+24, 2017 – Valentine’s Day is fast approaching and there is one last minute gift that will last forever.
+WCS’s Bronx Zoo has brought back the Name-a-Roach – a light-hearted way to make sure your loved one knows your feelings will last a lifetime.

-The zoo is again offering the opportunity to name its giant Madagascar hissing cockroaches for Valentine’s Day 2018.
+The zoo is again offering the opportunity to name a new crop of giant Madagascar hissing cockroaches for Valentine’s Day 2017.
 Each gift comes with a colorful certificate emailed to your loved one announcing that a cockroach has been named in his or her honor.

 The original Name-a-Roach launched in 2011, and thousands of hopeless romantics from around the world have named Madagascar hissing cockroaches at WCS’s Bronx Zoo after their favorite loved one, “ex,” or mother-in-law.
 Previous names chosen have been inspired by politics, music, movies, and more.
 The possibilities are limitless.

 The name-a-roach program is all in good fun and will help WCS further its mission to save wildlife and wild places in New York and around the world.

 The zoo has plenty of roaches to name with thousands of the super-sized bugs on exhibit in Madagascar!—an award-winning habitat for lemurs, crocodiles, and many other species from the African island nation.

 Madagascar hissing cockroaches are the world’s largest roach species reaching nearly four-inches long.
 The namesake hissing noise is emitted as a defense mechanism.
 Like nearly every roach species, Madagascar hissing cockroaches are not considered pests and rarely enter homes.